 For kids who are growing up and learning to express their thoughts, regular journaling provides a safe and open environment for exploration.
-Journal keeping offers kids the chance to reflect on their lives closely—something that they might not stop to do otherwise.
+Indeed, journal keeping offers kids the chance to reflect on their lives closely—something that they might not stop to do otherwise.

 When kids journal, they slow down a bit and think about the people, situations, and influences in their lives that impact them the most.

-31 Fabulous Journaling Prompts and Ideas for Kids
+31 Fabulous Journaling Prompts, Topics, and Ideas for Kids